KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 IMPLEMENT_MODULE(FAuraShaderModule, AuraShaderModule);
 ```

-Here we use `AddShaderSourceDirectoryMapping` again to add a shader directory to the Shader folder we created inside the module folder.
-Then we use the macro `IMPLEMENT_MODULE` to implement it, adding the name of the class and also the build file, which we will write next.
+Here:

+* `AddShaderSourceDirectoryMapping` adds a path to the module’s Shaders folder, so UE5 can find the shaders.
+* `IMPLEMENT_MODULE` registers the module with the engine.

+#### Step 3: Configure Build Rules

+In `AuraShaderModule.build.cs`, specify module dependencies and include paths:

 ```c++
 // AuraShaderModule.build.cs